SF Prepared | Finance & Administration

 |✓||Track your assets and update insurance coverage accordingly|

-|✓||Become familiar with insurance claim and Federal and State disaster assistance processes - for example, learn about Federal, State, and local disaster declarations, and how to prepare an Initial Damage Estimate|
+|✓||Become familiar with insurance claim and Federal and State disaster assistance processes - including Federal, State, and local disaster declarations and preparing an Initial Damage Estimate|

-|✓||Become familiar with the FEMA Public Assistance program and key forms|
+|✓||Become familiar with the FEMA Public Assistance Program|

-|✓||Ensure that all of your authoritative business systems have the capability to collect the level of data detail needed for Federal and State disaster assistance applications and supporting documentation|
+|✓||Ensure that all of your authoritative business systems have the capability to collect the level of data detail needed for Federal and State disaster assistance|

 |✓||Backup your key financial records, including insurance documents|